parisaaghaii/fullpage-image-slider/README.md

 ## Description :

-This package mostly used for showing image and string , you can have array of both images and strings to show.
+This package mostly used for showing image , string ,date and time, you can have array of both images and strings to show.

 Also you can have array of video and play videos in the background or put background image .

+Also you can put logo and name of Company in the page .

 ## Installation :